Quantum Invariants of 3-manifolds and NP vs #P: 3-manifolds and quantum invariants

-A manifold is a smooth topological space which locally looks like Euclidean space of a particular dimension.
-In this work, we will consider a particularly simple case of 3-manifolds; these are compact, connected Hausdorff spaces, each point of which has a neighborhood homeomorphic to $\RR^3 $~\cite{PrasolovSossinsky}.
-Among the simplest examples are the three-sphere $S^3$ and the three-torus $T^3 = S^1 \times S^1 \times S^1$.
-The natural notion of equivalence for 3-manifolds is homeomorphism; we write $M \cong N$ to denote the fact that $M$ and $N$ are homeomorphic manifolds.
-The classification of 3-manifolds up to homeomorphism is a traditional question considered by topologists, and resolved in famous recent works on geometrization~\cite{Thurston, Perelman}.
-In parallel, many invariants of 3-manifolds have been proposed; such invariants assign a number to each 3-manifold, with homeomorphic 3-manifolds getting the same number.
-Among the more famous examples are the quantum invariants, including the Turaev-Viro (TV)~\cite{TV} and Witten-Reshetikhin-Turaev (WRT)~\cite{WRT,WRT2} invariants.

-In order to do computations, we will make use of a well-known combinatorial description of 3-manifolds.
-Let $\Sigma_g$ denote the compact orientable surface of genus $g$, and recall that the union of $\Sigma_g$ with its interior is called a handlebody.
-Given two handlebodies $A$ and $B$ of equal genus, and a homeomorphism $f: \Sigma_g \rightarrow \Sigma_g$, we can form the quotient space $M = A \sqcup_f B$ by identifying the surfaces of $A$ and $B$ via the gluing map $f$.
-It's easy to check that the resulting space is a compact 3-manifold.
-It is a theorem that any compact 3-manifold admits a description of this form, i.e., as a pair $(g, f)$ where $f$ is an element of the mapping class group $\MCG(\Sigma_g)$.
-The group $\MCG(\Sigma_g)$ turns out to be finitely generated; the generators are Dehn twists about the $3g-1$ canonical curves shown in Figure 1, which we denote by $w_1, w_2, \dots, w_{3g-1}$, ordered from left to right.
-We thus arrive at a purely combinatorial description of any 3-manifold, as a pair $(g, \alpha)$ where $g$ is a positive integer and $\alpha$ is a finite sequence of integers corresponding to Dehn twists.
+In this work, a ``3-manifold'' will mean a compact connected Hausdorff space, each point of which has a neighborhood homeomorphic to $\RR^3$.
+It is well-known that any 3-manifold $M$ can be described by a positive integer $g$ and a self-homeomorphism $\alpha$ of $\Sigma_g$, the compact orientable surface of genus $g$.
+Specifically, $M$ is homeomorphic to the quotient space $H_g \sqcup_\alpha H_g$ formed by gluing two genus-$g$ handlebodies along $\alpha: \partial H_g \rightarrow \partial H_g$.
+The group $\MCG(\Sigma_g)$ of (isotopy classes of) self-homeomorphisms of $\Sigma_g$ is generated by Dehn twists $\{\sigma_1, \sigma_2, \dots, \sigma_{3g-1}\}$ about the canonical curves shown in \expref{Figure}{canonical-curves}.
+This leads to a purely combinatorial description of any 3-manifold, as a pair $(g, \alpha)$ where $g$ is a positive integer and $\alpha$ is a word in the $3g-1$ generators; moreover, any such pair describes a valid 3-manifold.
 We will refer to such a pair as a Heegaard splitting, and write $M_{g, \alpha}$ for the corresponding homeomorphism class of 3-manifolds.
-For the purposes of discussing the scaling of computational problems, we also define the ``input length'' of a Heegaard splitting as the genus plus the number of generators in the word: $|(g, \alpha)| := g + |\alpha|$.

-It is natural to ask how one can modify a Heegaard splitting while leaving the corresponding 3-manifold homeomorphism class unchanged.
-Just as with knot diagrams and triangulations, there's a finite set of ``invariance moves'' on Heegaard splittings~\cite{Singer}.
-We now describe these moves.
-In particular, we give a way to present each move in a purely combinatorial fashion, and show how to efficiently check whether a proposed move is valid for a given Heegaard splitting.
-This aspect of these moves will be critical in the proof of our main theorem.
+We will frequently discuss the complexity of computational tasks whose input is a Heegaard splitting $(g, \alpha)$.
+It is then implicit that the number of computation steps is measured as a function of the input size, which we take to be $|\alpha|$, i.e., the length of the word $\alpha$.